 - Open the pump.
 Hold the pump vertically and pour water into the discharge check valve.
-If water flows through, clean the valve. - The valve assembly may be soaked in a solvent.
-Be careful to not damage the teflon ball with the tools used for cleaning. - Inspect the ball for wear.
-If it is too small to seal on the seat, or if it is obviously out of round, replace the check valve. - If the pump is a Bottom-Loading design, inspect the seat of the bottom check valve for debris and wear.
-Clean or replace if necessary. - If the pump is a Top-Loading design, remove the fluid inlet check valve, turn it upside down, and pour water into it.
-If water flows through, clean it.
+If water flows through, clean the valve. - Remove the valve and use emery cloth or a very fine sand paper to polish the surface where the ball seats. - Inspect the ball for wear.
+If it is too small to seal on the seat, or if it is obviously out of round, replace it with a new ball. - If the pump is a Bottom-Loading design, inspect the seat of the bottom check valve for debris and wear.
+Clean or replace if necessary. - If the pump is a Top-Loading design, remove the fluid inlet check valve and inspect the seating surface and the ball for debris and wear.